OpenDreamKit/OpenDreamKit.github.io/_posts/2015-01-31-open-proposal-writing.md

 [collaborative work space on github](https://github.com/sagemath/grant-europe/).
 A pretty good illustration -- especially during the final sprint -- of how a dispersed but dedicated team can collaborate efficiently with modern tools!
 You may enjoy as well reading this fun [blog post](http://inverseprobability.com/2015/01/14/open-collaborative-grant-writing/).

-Here is some debriefing notes about the writing of this proposal, mostly as a memo for myself for future occasions.

 Stand by your dreams
 --------------------